 In this regard, it reminds me of the 2009 Glashütte Original Senator Navigator Perpetual Calendar model that turned a fairly ordinary dressy timekeeper into a luxury pilot’s watch although the brand didn’t really position it as such.
 The same happened with this Senator Observer.

-Just like the aforementioned 2012 Observer, the new watch is still powered by a member of their Caliber GO 100 family.
+Just like the aforementioned 2012 Observer, the ref.
+100-14-07-02-30 is still powered by a member of their Caliber GO 100 family.
 Called Caliber 100-15, this mechanism still features the same double-barrel energy storage system that allows the timekeeper to keep on going for at least 55 hours after being fully wound.

 Being relatively large (it measures 31.15 millimeters in diameter and is 6.5 mm thick,) the movement looks like an ideal choice for this oversized timekeeper: something that most lower-priced offerings usually lack having to do with standard ETA calibers that are often too compact for the task forcing their designers to opt-in for ill-proportioned dials and transparent case back cover apertures the size of a pin-hole.

 As usual for the German brand, the movement is exquisitely finished featuring polished and beveled bridges and screw heads, as well as having the signature “Glashutte” three-quarter plate decorated with vertical stripes that nicely correspond to the same motif on the skeletonized oscillating weight.

 If you are obsessed with superior accuracy (at least with as much accuracy that a modern mechanical movement can provide,) and would like to synchronize it with your reference device of choice, you only need to set correct time with hour and minute indicators and then press the tiny button with a toothpick (or some other hard pointy object of your choice) to return the second hand to its starting position at 12 o’clock.